cemakpolat/gotutorial/docs/part1/subchapters/c1_core_concept.md

 This section summarizes the key concepts and practical skills covered in this chapter:

+* **Go Keywords:**
+    *   Go has several keywords, all with different purposes, such as control flow, variables declaration, functions, etc.
 *   **Variables and Data Types:**
     *   Go supports basic data types such as `int`, `float`, `bool`, and `string`.
     *   Variables can be declared with explicit types or through type inference using `:=`.